mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

     self.images = np.reshape(self.images, (self.num_images, 784))

 Here we reshape that long, one-dimensional set of numbers into a set of individual images.  np.reshape takes as arguments the numpy array you're modifying, and then a tuple of the dimensions you want the new one to be.
 It then returns the newly reshaped array.
 Thus we are reshaping self.images (the first argument) and changing its dimensions to 60000x784 (the second argument).
-784 is the number of pixels in the rows and columns (28x28=784) for each image.
+784 is the total number of pixels in the rows and columns (28x28=784) for each image.
 As we will be making a feedforward neural network, we want the images in this set to be in a flattened state of 784 bytes.
 This is because we will feed the set of bytes into the neural network rather than have it look at the whole "image".

     self.images = self.images/255